mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 **Katagiri**: Positives, yes.

-**Same person**: And the aprapti is some force that keeps away.
+**Same person**: And aprapti is some force that keeps away.

 **Katagiri**: Yes.

 **Same person**: Could you say a little more about that?

-**Katagiri**: Well that is, changing.
-Changing; function of change, stream of change, broadly speaking.
+**Katagiri**: Well that is, changing: function of change, stream of change, broadly speaking.
 So we analyze that function of change, dividing [it] into several things.
 Again, prapti and aprapti – but these are just categories.
 So that means, broadly speaking, there is some force to combine, to put together something, to separate, always.
 That means appearing, disappearing.

 **Same person**: Could you develop a specific example, of, just, something in everyday life that comes up and where...